HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 If the sparkle icon or floating action button (FAB) does not appear:

-- Verify if IQ is installed or enabled.
-For more information, refer to [Enabling IQ](enable.md).
+- If the **IQ icon is not visible**, verify that IQ is installed and enabled by following [Enabling IQ](enable.md).
+This is especially important after a recent upgrade, as IQ may require re-enablement.
+Also confirm that all IQ components were upgraded successfully and that the deployment is healthy.
 - Verify your account permissions with a system administrator.
 While IQ is optimized for the Practitioner persona, any authorized DX user can access it.

 **Incorrect message display**